bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise5.md

             | sort by TimeGenerated desc
             ```

-            When the event is at least 5 minutes old, you can re-set the schedule of the rule.
+            When the event is at least 5 minutes old, you can reset the schedule of the rule.
 The easiest way to achieve this is by disabling and re-enabling the rule.
 Navigate to the Analytics blade, click on the three dots to the right of your rule and select Disable/Enable - an incident should pop-up a few seconds later.

             ??? info "The ol´ reliable"
                 ![](../img/ex5-ch3-reboot-0.gif ""){: class="w500" }